drupol/latex-letter/README.md

 1. Do not start a full project and use `nix run` to compile a PDF from a Markdown file:
-   1. `nix run github:drupol/latex-letter#letter -- /path/to/file.md`
+   1. `nix run github:drupol/latex-letter#letter -- /path/to/letter.md -o letter.pdf`
-   2. `nix run github:drupol/latex-letter#letter-scrlttr2 -- /path/to/file.md`
+   2. `nix run github:drupol/latex-letter#letter-scrlttr2 -- /path/to/letter.md -o letter.pdf`
 2. Scaffold a full project from a default template:
    `nix flake new --template github:drupol/latex-letter#default ./my-new-document`